svera/coreander/README.md

 * `REQUIRE_AUTH`: Require authentication to access the application if true.
 Defaults to false.
 * `MIN_PASSWORD_LENGTH`: Minimum length acceptable for passwords.
 Defaults to 5.
 * `WORDS_PER_MINUTE`: Defines a default words per minute reading speed that will be used for not logged-in users.
 Defaults to 250.
-* `SESSION_TIMEOUT`: Specifies the maximum time a user session may last.
-Must be specified following Go's duration strings, for example "24h" for a 24 hours duration.
-Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
+* `SESSION_TIMEOUT`: Specifies the maximum time a user session may last, in hours.
+Floating-point values are allowed.
 Defaults to 24 hours.